Bravo Dooby Doo, an extremely on-target spoof where Johnny Bravo crossed paths with Mystery Inc.

 Let's Get Dangerous: Shaggy and Scooby when anyone they really care about is in trouble.
 There was even one moment when Velma was captured and Scooby turned down a Scooby Snack saying he didn't need it to be persuaded to help rescue her.

+Limited Animation: Scooby-Doo was infamous for it.
 Oddly enough, it doesn't apply to the first few DTV movies (Zombie Island, Witch's Ghost, Alien Invaders, Cyber Chase) since the animation is quite lively and fluid.
 Nowadays it's back to looking pretty cheap.
 But a lot better than before.

-Limited Animation is lampshaded in the 13 Ghosts episode "That's Monstertainment."
+Lampshaded in the 13 Ghosts episode "That's Monstertainment."
 Scooby appears in a mock-up of the MGM opening title sequence where it reads "Ranna-Rarrera" below it and "Limitus Animatus" around Scooby's face.

 Magic Skirt: Velma in the first live action movie (where she's dangling upside down by one foot◊—word is that Linda Cardellini had her skirt taped to her legs), and Velma and Daphne in the What's New episode "Ready To Scare" (the entire gang suspended by their feet).

 In "Haunted House Hang-Up," Velma, Shaggy and Scooby fall into a well feet first.
 Velma's pleated skirt does not rise.